Four essential outreach skills for putting a community engagement plan into action.

 3) Make sure the right people hear it.

-Part of being organized is identifying your target audience, or the people who you need to communicate your message with.
+Part of being organized is identifying your target audience, or the people who you need to communicate with.
 Even the most compelling story and useful program or service will fall flat if you skip this step.
 Spend time carefully identifying who you need to reach with your outreach project.

 For example, you might target mothers with small children with a sunscreen use outreach project.
 What places do they visit around town?
 Do they use social media?
 Do health fairs work for your clients?
 Can you partner with schools or businesses?
 Learn your audience and support system so you can connect meaningfully.